mithunshanbhag/mithunshanbhag.github.io/_posts/2018-11-13-awesome-dev-tools-that-I-rarely-use-now.md

 * **[WBEMTest](https://msdn.microsoft.com/en-us/library/dn529014.aspx)**: GUI app to explore WMI namespaces and classes.

 I'm pretty sure there were a couple more .Net and Windows tools that I've forgotten about.
 Know of any?
-Would love to hear from you, please leave a comment below or [send me a tweet]({{site.author.twitter}}).
+Would love to hear from you.
+Feel free to [send me a tweet]({{site.author.twitter}}).

 That's it for today folks!